flaviotordini/updater/README.md

-# A cross-platorm updater for Qt apps
+# An updater for Qt apps

 This is an extensible updater for Qt apps.
 It can wrap Sparkle on macOS and use its own implementation on Windows and Linux.
 I use it in my apps at https://flavio.tordini.org .

 ## Design

 The main interface is [Updater](https://github.com/flaviotordini/updater/blob/master/src/updater.h).
-A shared Updater subclass instance should be set on startup using Updater::setInstance().
+A shared Updater subclass instance should be set on startup using `Updater::setInstance()`.
 Available implementations are:

 - [`updater::impl::Updater`](https://github.com/flaviotordini/updater/blob/master/src/impl/default_updater.h), the default Qt-based implementation.